Club Cinq-Sept fire: Investigation and prosecution

 Three days after the fire, the mayor of Saint-Laurent-du-Pont and the secretary-general of the Isère département were removed from their duties.
 This rapid move provoked a degree of controversy as it was seen by some, including a number of local politicians in Isère, as premature scapegoating before the full facts had been investigated.

 An official enquiry held in Grenoble found that many fire safety regulations had been breached.
 Planning permission had been obtained for the construction of the building, but French law also required an inspection of the finished structure by building safety and fire department officials prior to opening for business; this had not been done.
 There was no firefighting equipment on the premises, and unsafe materials were inappropriately used for internal furnishing and decoration.
 The gallery level had no emergency exit; its only means of egress was the spiral staircase and through the main club.

 The inquiry heard that, as required by law, the club had two exit doors in addition to the main entrance.
 However, in contravention of fire regulations, neither was marked; also, both were routinely locked and barred by the club managers in order to prevent patrons inside the building opening them to let others in free of charge.
 Although three managers held keys, two had succumbed to the effects of the fire and the third, Bas, had left to raise the alarm.
 The investigation heard how a man who had earlier escaped from the building managed to break open one of the doors, through which one woman was rescued alive; many others trapped behind the doors trying to escape had already perished.

 In June 1971, Bas was charged with, and found guilty of, manslaughter in relation to the deaths.
-He received a two-year suspended sentence.
+He received a two-year suspended sentence, converted to 6 months imprisonment on appeal by the prosecutor.
 The mayor and three building contractors were found guilty of causing injury through negligence, and received short suspended sentences.

-Gilbert Bas, the last surviving manager of Club Cinq-Sept, died on 20 January 2021.
+Gilbert Bas died on 20 January 2021.